tobiamoo1/F1-Data-Analysis/README.md

 # F1-Data-Analysis
-The aim of this project is to to practice relational database design and SQL analytics.
+The aim of this project is to to practice relational database design and SQL analytics using actual data.

 To accomplish this, real F1 data within the "formula_ 1_2025_complete" dataset was used to write queries to answer analytical questions about drivers, constructors, races, and results.